Sport and plays for school-age kids

-- “Key games”.
+- I “Key games” .
 Performance games.
 Warm-up games, middle phase games and high motivation final games.

-- Basic-level mini-tennis, and mini sport: the principle of specificity of teaching.
+- 3. MODULE Mini sport: the principle of specificity of teaching.

 - Teaching methods: peer teaching.
 Cooperative learning.
 Simulation.

-Written exam: five open questions, five minutes each.
+Written exam: five open questions, ten minutes each.
 After each answer the student is required to underline the answer (ability to synthesize information).